CallumBoi0013/attract-extra/layouts/extended/README.md

 This is my active todo list (bugs and features):
 * waiting (transition) animations vs non-waiting animations
     * fix DELAYS
+    * small twitch (not completing animation) at end of repeating animations
     * run update code from onTransition
     * add update example layout for changes
 * add objects the same way we add animations, move objects into the objects folder (add_object)(